RocketMap/RocketMap/docs/extras/supervisord-on-linux.md

     st=5       # Step Count per worker
     sd=5       # Scan Delay per account
     ld=1       # Login Delay per account
-    directory='/path/to/your/runserver/directory/' # Path to the folder containing runserver.py
+    directory='/path/to/your/runserver/directory/' # Path to the folder containing runserver.py **NOTICE THE TRAILING /**

 As you saw above you will need to create a coords.txt (or whatever you decide to name it.
 I personally use city.stepcount.coords as my naming convention).
 We are going to use location_generator.py:

     cd (your Pokemon Go Map main folder here) python Tools/Hex-Beehive-Generator/location_generator.py -lat "yourlat" -lon "yourlon" -st 5 -lp 4 -or "~/supervisor/coords.txt"

-Then re-run the gen-workers.sh script
+Now run the gen-workers.sh script

     cd ~/supervisor
     ./gen-workers.sh